 – Unfollow accounts that don’t make you feel good.
 Pay attention to which accounts, people, and images lift your mood.
 Remove any accounts that make you feel bad about yourself and replace them with honest and open positive accounts that reflect real life.

 – Find a community.
-Follow body positive accounts and join supportive groups that can help shift your mindset about “idealized” body types.
+Follow body positive accounts and join support groups that can help shift your mindset about “idealized” body types.

 – Don’t compare your life to others.
 Live your own life and appreciate what you have.
 Remember you often only see the ‘highlight reel’ of those you follow and their life is far more boring than you probably believe!